Election: Tampering with mechanisms

 voter suppression, voter registration fraud, failure to validate voter residency, fraudulent tabulation of results, and use of physical force or verbal intimation at polling places.
 Other examples include persuading candidates not to run, such as through blackmailing, bribery, intimidation or physical violence.

-Sham election
+Shams

-A sham election, or show election, is an election that is held purely for show; that is, without any significant political choice or real impact on the results of the election.
+A sham election, or show election is an election that is held purely for show; that is, without any significant political choice or real impact on the results of the election.